duboisp/SMS-Backup-Viewer/README.md

 - **Export Media ZIP** — Export media files as a ZIP archive, organized by type and contact
 - **Light & Dark Mode** — Toggle between themes, or let it follow your system preference
 - **Scalable UI** — Zoom the interface from 50% to 200%
-- **Large File Support** — Handles backup files up to 10 GB+ via streaming XML parsing
+- **Large File Support** — Handles backup files up to 10 GB+ via streaming XML parsing, far faster than the web-based viewer

 ## Privacy & Security

+Privacy was a core motivation for building this app locally rather than relying on a web-based tool.
 Your data never leaves your machine.

 - **No internet required** — the app runs entirely offline with no network requests
 - **No uploads** — reads files directly from disk via file path